Uniform Envelopes: Abstract

 Uniform envelopes can be endowed with a composition operation.
 We establish criteria that ensure that the composition of two uniformly universal envelopes is again uniformly universal.
 These criteria admit a partial converse and we provide evidence that they cannot be easily improved in general.

 We show that a $\operatorname{qcb}_0$-space $Y$ has the property that all functions with values in $Y$ admit a uniformly universal envelope if and only if $Y$ is Noetherian.
-Dually, if a space $X$ has the property that all functions with domain $X$ admit a uniformly universal envelope then $X$ contains no infinite compact sets.
-The converse holds true for countably based spaces.
+Dually, a space $X$ has the property that all functions with domain $X$ admit a uniformly universal envelope if and only if $X$ contains no infinite compact sets.

 Not every function admits a uniformly universal uniform envelope.
 We can however assign to every function a canonical envelope that is in some sense as close as possible to a uniform envelope.
 We obtain a composition theorem similar to the uniform case.